h6x-code/perceptron-c/README.md

 # perceptron-c

-A simple multi-layer perceptron (MLP) written in C.
+A modular multi-layer perceptron (MLP) written in C.
 Supports training on MNIST data, inference on CSV input, and multi-threaded training.

 Built as an educational project: the code emphasizes clarity, memory safety (Valgrind clean), and understanding of how forward/backward propagation, cross-entropy, and SGD actually work at a low level.